elaraproject/elara-hub/content/library-plans.md

 - Implement [custom error types](https://learning-rust.github.io/docs/custom-error-types/) (this is already being implemented in `elara-gfx` pretty well) following <https://mmapped.blog/posts/12-rust-error-handling.html> - the correct approach is **small enums** of error categories rather than one humongous global error enum
 - Move to [Codeberg](https://codeberg.org/) for hosting in the future and keep github as mirrors
+- All libraries that currently depend on `elara-log` should be able to make `elara-log` an optional dependency behind the `logging` feature flag.
+If disabled, they will simply use `println!` instead.

 ## elara-astro